xjtuxjt/mvn/README.md

 # mvn

-code for the paper:
+Code for the paper :
 # Calculation Model for A Special Multivariable Normal Probability and Its Application

-Only public after paper was published.
+Only public after the paper is officially published.

 All researchers who refer to these codes should explicitly quote the paper in the REFERENCES.